department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-m">SMC-M</button>
 <div id="details-m" class="usa-accordion-content">

-<b>You may receive an SMC-M designation if any of the below situations are true for you.</b>
+<strong>You may receive an SMC-M designation if any of the below situations are true for you.</strong>

-<b>You have:</b>
+<strong>You have:</strong>
-- Had both hands amputated, <b>or</b>
+- Had both hands amputated, <strong>or</strong>
-- Had one hand amputated and have lost the use of one hand, <b>or</b>
+- Had one hand amputated, and have lost the use of the other hand, <strong>or</strong>
-- Had both knees amputated, <b>or</b>
+- Had both knees amputated, <strong>or</strong>
-- Had one elbow and one knee amputated, <b>or</b>
+- Had one elbow and one knee amputated, <strong>or</strong>
-- Had one foot amputated, and have lost the use of one arm at the shoulder, <b>or</b>
+- Had one foot amputated, and have lost the use of one arm at the shoulder, <strong>or</strong>
-- Had one foot amputated, and one leg amputated so close to the hip that you can't wear a prosthesis, <b>or</b>
+- Had one foot amputated, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Had one foot amputated, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <b>or</b>
+- Had one foot amputated, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
-- Had one hand amputated, and one leg amputated so close to the hip that you can't wear a prosthesis
+- Had one hand amputated, and have had one leg amputated so close to the hip that you can't wear a prosthesis

-<b>Or you have:</b>
+<strong>Or you have:</strong>
-- Lost the use of both hands, <b>or</b>
+- Lost the use of both hands, <strong>or</strong>
-- Lost the use of both knees, <b>or</b>
+- Lost the use of both knees, <strong>or</strong>
-- Lost the use of one elbow and one knee, <b>or</b>
+- Lost the use of one elbow and one knee, <strong>or</strong>
-- Lost the use of one foot and the use of one arm at the shoulder, <b>or</b>
+- Lost the use of one foot and the use of one arm at the shoulder, <strong>or</strong>
-- Lost the use of one foot, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <b>or</b>
+- Lost the use of one foot, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
-- Lost the use of one foot and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <b>or</b>
+- Lost the use of one foot, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
-- Lost the use of one hand and have had one leg amputated so close to the hip that you can't wear a prosthesis
+- Lost the use of one hand, and have had one leg amputated so close to the hip that you can't wear a prosthesis

-<b>Or you have blindness in one eye and:</b>
+<strong>Or you have blindness in one eye and:</strong>
-- Have physically lost the other eye, <b>or</b>
+- Have physically lost the other eye, <strong>or</strong>
-- Total blindness without the ability to perceive light in the other eye, <b>or</b>
+- Total blindness without the ability to perceive light in the other eye, <strong>or</strong>
-- Total blindness in the other eye with only the ability to perceive light, as well as total deafness in one ear, <b>or</b>
+- Total blindness in the other eye with only the ability to perceive light, and have total deafness in one ear, <strong>or</strong>
-- Total blindness in the other eye with only the ability to perceive light, as well as have lost the use of one foot (rated by the VASRD at less than 50%)
+- Total blindness in the other eye with only the ability to perceive light, and have lost the use of one foot (rated as less than 50% disabling)

-<b>Or you have blindness in both eyes:</b>
+<strong>Or you have blindness in both eyes:</b>
-- That's considered total blindness, with only the ability to perceive light, <b>or</b>
+- That's considered total blindness, with only the ability to perceive light, <strong>or</strong>
-- That means you need to have someone help with basic needs like eating, using the restroom, dressing, etc.
+- That requires you to have daily help with basic needs (like eating, dressing, and bathing)

-<b>Or you have blindness in both eyes and have:</b>
+<strong>Or you have blindness in both eyes and have:</strong>
-- Deafness in both ears (rated by the VASRD 30% or more), <b>or</b>
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one hand amputated, <b>or</b>
+- Had one hand amputated, <strong>or</strong>
-- Lost the use of one hand, <b>or</b>
+- Lost the use of one hand, <strong>or</strong>
-- Had one foot amputated, <b>or</b>
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated by the VASRD at 50% or more)
+- Lost the use of one foot (rated as 50% or more disabling)

 </div>
 </li>